Harry Ransom Center at The University of Texas at Austin

 “We appreciate how IIIF and Mirador enable researchers to view multiple images side by side and to compare drafts across a work.”

-Project Librarian, Harry Ransom Center, The University of Texas at Austin
+Project Librarian, Harry Ransom Center at The University of Texas at Austin

 The Harry Ransom Center at The University of Texas (UT) at Austin holds more than 28,000 pages of writing, research, and photographs from the collection of Colombian-born writer Gabriel García Márquez, and it has made many of these available online in a digital archive.
 As Project Librarian Jullianne Ballou explained, “A lot of our researchers are textual editors curious about differences across versions of a manuscript or about the writer’s process.”
 The digital collection on CONTENTdm® makes use of integrated IIIF APIs and a Mirador viewer to give researchers the chance to make these comparisons.
 She described IIIF as a “standard way to seamlessly transport images across browsers—regardless of software or computer system—without the interruption of having to upload and download images.”